 Compared to ambient-temperature applications, extreme operating environments require advanced material manufacturing, device fabrication, and corresponding analysis.
 NREL and project partners offer a variety of capabilities to support this work.

 Materials Science Technologies

 Related to material synthesis and characterization, various materials science technologies are being leveraged at NREL.
 Material synthesis would involve both high-quality growth methods such as molecular beam epitaxy for gallium oxide, and other methods for novel contact materials.
-NREL's state-of-the-art measurement facilities are being used to characterize single crystals manufactured at Saint Gobain, such as high-resolution and correlative microscopy, secondary ion mass spectrometry and so on, with a goal to perform advanced defect characterization.
+NREL's state-of-the-art measurement facilities are being used to characterize single crystals manufactured at Luxium Technologies, such as high-resolution and correlative microscopy, secondary ion mass spectrometry and so on, with a goal to perform advanced defect characterization.

 Learn more about NREL's materials science research.

 Device Fabrication and Validation

 The team is working to fabricate gallium oxide-based electronic devices and measure their performance as a function of temperature and mechanical stress using NREL's facilities.
 Complementary electronic devices characterization capabilities at the Colorado School of Mines will be used to evaluate impact of temperature and corrosive environments on the device performance and reliability.

 A comprehensive computational simulation effort will be conducted including:

 - First principal stability, defect, and interface calculations